sjp38/linux/Documentation/filesystems/proc.rst

+ SpeculationIndirectBranch   indirect branch speculation mode Cpus_allowed                mask of CPUs on which this process may run Cpus_allowed_list           Same as previous, but in "list format" Cpus_active_mm              mask of CPUs on which this process has an active
+                             memory context
- SpeculationIndirectBranch   indirect branch speculation mode Cpus_allowed                mask of CPUs on which this process may run Cpus_allowed_list           Same as previous, but in "list format" Mems_allowed                mask of memory nodes allowed to this process Mems_allowed_list           Same as previous, but in "list format" voluntary_ctxt_switches     number of voluntary context switches
+ Cpus_active_mm_list         Same as previous, but in "list format" Mems_allowed                mask of memory nodes allowed to this process Mems_allowed_list           Same as previous, but in "list format" voluntary_ctxt_switches     number of voluntary context switches